blockades/mmt_resources/research/secp.md

 Public keys, in their complete form, are 64 bytes produced from concatonating the x and y values of the point on the curve.
 Typically they are preceded with an extra byte, `0x04`.

 Ethereum addresses are produced by removing the 04 prefix, taking the keccak-256 hash, and then truncating the first 12 bytes, to give us 20 bytes.
-These are represent as hex and the '0x' prefix is added.
+These are encoded as hex and the '0x' prefix is added.

 [keythereum](https://github.com/ethereumjs/keythereum)'s `privateKeyToAddress` method makes this easy.

 ## Challenges

+### Different length of public keys

 Scuttlebutt uses Ed25519 and Curve25519 keys, where both public and secret keys have a length of 32 bytes.
 Secp256k1 public keys, in their compressed form, are 33 bytes.
-The extra byte is either 0x02 or 0x03 depending on whether the y-value is odd or even.
+The extra byte is either `0x02` or `0x03` depending on whether the y-value is odd or even.
 This is a problem because some of our functions (eg: encryption using 'private-box') involve concatonating several keys to produce a shared secret.
 If we have a mix of both key types, it is impossible to know when one ends and the other begins.

 To overcome this, we propose that in 'private-box' messages, ed25519 public keys are prefixed with an additional byte, `0x00`.
 This means that all public keys are now 33 bytes, and the first byte determines which crypto primative is used.

+### Security

-The secp256k1-node module explicitly states that it is an experimental library.
+The `secp256k1-node` module explicitly states in the readme that it is an experimental library.
 We would naturally want to conduct a security audit before using this module in production.

+## Conclusions

 ## References:

-- Tarr, Dominic, 'Designing a Secret Handshake, Authenticated Key Exchange as a Capability System' [link](http://dominictarr.github.io/secret-handshake-paper/shs.pdf)
+- Dominic Tarr, 'Designing a Secret Handshake, Authenticated Key Exchange as a Capability System' [link](http://dominictarr.github.io/secret-handshake-paper/shs.pdf)
 - https://davidederosa.com/basic-blockchain-programming/elliptic-curve-keys/
 - [secp256ki article on bitcoin wiki](https://en.bitcoin.it/wiki/Secp256k1)
 - [secp256k1 specification from the 'Standards for efficient cryptography group'](http://www.secg.org/sec2-v2.pdf)